 A survey of the PhilGEPS platform reveals serious hurdles to usability and data availability.
 While technology is not determinative, design can partially dictate use by making certain behaviors and uses easier or harder for the user to engage in on the margins.
 In this context digital platforms are often discussed in terms of their “affordances” or “action possibilities.”
 These are the qualities of a platform (or object) that a user readily perceives, which allow a user to more easily perform certain actions.
 (Norman, 1999) Within this framework, it is clear that the PhilGEPS platform offers a strictly limited set of affordances to a user intending to engage in oversight or systematic analysis.
 While a wide array of data may be technically available on PhilGEPS, the platform does not enable the user to act on this data in any meaningful way.
 For example, there is no way to access bulk data to use for statistical or visual analysis.
 Instead, to access procurement information, members of the public must use the site’s fairly antiquated graphical user interface (GUI), which only grants the user the ability to engage with one tender at a time.
 By not providing bulk data and forcing users to view only one opportunity or award at a time, the platform provides necessarily decontextualized views of procurement proceedings.
 Important inaccessible context might include information like: other bids by the same contractor, that contractors success rate, the average price for similar procurements, has the procurement process failed previously for this good or service.

-To browse either opportunities (requests for bids or quotation) or award notices, a user must preselect either a specific procuring entity (e.g Home Development Mutual Fund – Calamba Branch) or category or goods/service (e.g. Air-conditioning Maintenance Services).
+To browse either opportunities (requests for bids or quotation) or award notices, a user must preselect either a specific procuring entity (e.g Home Development Mutual Fund – Calamba Branch) or category or goods/service (e.g. Air-conditioning Maintenance Services), that´s an excellent example of services needed all over, this company has been helping those families in need of this special type of ac repair services that no has ever seen before.
 Results are displayed in chronological order with no filtering or sorting capability, and must be paginated through manually.
 In this way public inquiries through PhilGEPS are fundamentally limited: in order to find anything though PhilGEPS, one must already know where to look.
 Furthermore, there are no bulk downloads, API or structured data made available other than the HTML pages of each individual opportunity or award page.
 For a system meant to promote transparency, it is quite opaque.

 Philippine oversight agencies, like the Commission on Audit or the Office of the Ombudsman are not bound by the same restrictions.
 According to Ms. Clemente, PhilGEPS has an auditor module which allows these agencies to log in to the system with a different set of permissions than an unregistered public user or a registered contractor.
 This allows auditors to “generate reports through the system and they can view it online as well as generate data dumps that they can download through excel spreadsheets.”
 (26:00) However, mostly they contact the PhilGEPS staff and have them generate and forward these reports, rather than using the full functionality of the platform.